The Misha Mahowald Prize Awards

 The Misha Mahowald Prize was established in 2016 by iniLabs, an organization based in Switzerland dedicated to the promotion of research and applications of brain-like computation.
 From 2019 onward the Prize is being managed by iniForum.

-Note about award date: From 2024 onwards, the award is dated the year of the award rather than the year of submission.
-Awards below were awarded the year following the jury selections.
+Note about award date: From 2025 onwards, the award is dated with the year of the award rather than the year of submission.
+Awards below were awarded in the year following the jury selections.

 Prizes 2023